Skip Navigation

 • Next steps

-This tutorial will get you going with a Go application that uses a WebSocket, deployed to Heroku.
+This tutorial gets you started with a Go application that uses a WebSocket, deployed to Heroku.

 Sample code for the demo application is available on GitHub.
 Edits and enhancements are welcome.
 Just fork the repository, make your changes and send us a pull request.